himoose/user-docs/docs/settings.md

   - Simplified interface.
   - Best for SMB marketers, content teams, or non-technical users.
   - Hides advanced SEO jargon and focuses on practical results.
+  - Adjusts some of the features to align with common content marketer workflows.

 - **SEO Mode**:
   - Full-featured interface.
   - Best for SEO professionals, agencies, or power users.
   - Shows advanced metrics, technical details, and pro-level options.
+  - Adjusts some of the features to align with common SEO workflows.

 #### How to Switch Modes

 1. In the **Experience Mode** section, you'll see two cards: **Marketer Mode** and **SEO Mode**.
 2. Click the mode you want.
 3. The selected mode is highlighted with a green or purple border and checkmark.
 4. Your preference is saved automatically and applies immediately across the platform.
+If you log in from a different browser or device, you may need to set this again as the setting is stored locally.

 **Can I change this anytime?** Yes.
 Switch back and forth as often as you like—no restrictions.